sam-caldwell/contained/README.md

 Security Concerns
 -----------------
 Executing containers with `--privileged` should scare anyone.
 But this is mitigated with a few environmental precautions.

 0. The `contained` wrapper container implements only the bootstrap and healthcheck.
 It has no other functionality.
 It does not interact with the underlying host.

-0. ToDo: The `contained` wrapper container runs the child containers with minimal privileges.
+0. The `contained` wrapper container runs the child containers with minimal privileges.
 In fact, if network ports are set to zero (0) (default value), `bootstrap.go` will drop the network capabilities.

-0. ToDo: The wrapper container implements a firewall (iptables) to block access to 169.254.169.254.
+0. ToDo: The `contained` wrapper container implements a firewall (iptables) to block access to 169.254.169.254.

-0. ToDo: The wrapper container implements a firewall (iptables) to block access to standard docker ports.
+0. ToDo: The `contained` wrapper container implements a firewall (iptables) to block access to standard docker ports.

-0. ToDo: The wrapper container implements AppArmor to restrict the privileged container
+0. ToDo: The `contained` wrapper container implements AppArmor to restrict the privileged container

 0. ToDo: All child containers are executed as non-root users.